railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 .. index::
    single: virtual; stock

-In the product form you can find the Stock by Location action that will give you the stock levels of the various different products in any selected location.
+In the product form you can find the `Stock by Location` action that will give you the stock levels of the various different products in any selected location.
 If you have not selected any location, OpenERP calculates stocks for all of the physical locations.
-When you are in the Stock by Location view, click the Print button to print the Location Content or the Location Inventory Overview reports.
+When you are in the Stock by Location view, click the `Print` button to print the `Location Content` or the `Location Inventory Overview` reports.

-.. note::  Availability of stock
+.. note::  Availability of Stock

-    Depending on whether you look at the product from a customer order or from the menu of a product form you can get different values for stock availability.
-If you use the product menu you get the stock in all of the physical stock locations.
+    Depending on whether you look at the product from a customer order, or from the menu of a product form, you can get different values for stock availability.
+If you use the product menu, you get the stock in all of the physical stock locations.
 Looking at the product from the order you will only see the report of the warehouse selected in the order.